Tobias S. Loss-Eaton

-Tobias’s recent Supreme Court cases include:
+Tobias’s notable Supreme Court cases include:

-- Representing the respondent in in Mallory v.
+- Representing the respondent in Mallory v.
 Norfolk Southern Railway, 600 U.S. 122 (2023), a major merits case addressing whether a state can assert general personal jurisdiction over any foreign corporation registered to do business there.

 - Representing the petitioner at the certiorari stage and on the merits in Kahler v.
 Kansas, 140 S. Ct.
 1021 (2020), a landmark case addressing whether the Constitution requires an insanity defense.